-6.2.3 Phase III--Checking and Corrective Action
+6.2.3 Phase III-Checking and Corrective Action

 In an EMS, checking and corrective action includes maintaining procedures to monitor and measure the characteristics and progress of the EMS on a regular basis.
-This element is addressed in the fifth ISMS core function, provide feedback and continuous improvement.
-The

-ISMS description (DEAR 970.5223-1) requires the contractor to provide feedback on the adequacy of operational controls, on continuing to improve ES&H management, and on measuring system effectiveness.
+This element is addressed in the fifth ISMS core function: provide feedback and continuous improvement.
+The ISMS description (DEAR 970.5223-1) requires the contractor to provide feedback on adequacy of operational controls, on continuing to improve ES&H management, and on measuring system effectiveness.
 Again, the results of a gap analysis should assist sites in determining whether any revisions need to be made to existing feedback and corrective action processes.

-Step 8- Establishing the ISMS/EMS Assessment Program
+Step 8-Establishing the ISMS/EMS Assessment Program

-The site's existing ISMS assessment program should be modified to include a structured, formal self assessment of all elements of the ISMS/EMS, including the level of implementation and operational effectiveness of procedures, programs, and controls, in addition to the level of progress made toward objectives and targets.
-Assessments should identify non-conformity, root causes, trends, and corrective actions.
-Assessments should also be consistent with DOE P 450.5, Line Environmental, Safety and Health Oversight.
+The site's existing ISMS assessment program should be modified to include a structured, formal self-assessment of all elements of the ISMS/EMS, including the level of implementation and operational effectiveness of procedures, programs, and controls, in addition to the level of progress made toward objectives and targets.
+Assessments should identify nonconformity, root causes, trends, and corrective actions.
+Assessments should also be consistent with DOE O 226.1, Implementation of Department of Energy Oversight Policy, dated 9-15-05.

-6.2.4 Phase IV Management Review
+6.2.4 Phase IV-Management Review

-An EMS management review is a periodic assessment (at a pre-determined frequency) by senior management of how well the management system is functioning, and whether the established environmental goals, objectives and targets are being achieved.
+An EMS management review is a periodic assessment (at a predetermined frequency) by senior management of how well the management system is functioning and whether the established environmental goals, objectives, and targets are being achieved.
 This EMS element is covered in the fifth ISMS core function: provide feedback and continuous improvement.
-The adequacy, suitability and effectiveness of the management system processes should be reviewed for opportunities to improve the system's effectiveness.
-DEAR clause 970.5223-1 requires an annual review of the ISMS by the contractor and by DOE; this review should assess the adequacy, suitability and effectiveness of the ISMS/EMS.
+The adequacy, suitability, and effectiveness of the management system processes should be reviewed for opportunities to improve the system's effectiveness.
+DEAR clause 970.5223-1 requires an annual review of the ISMS by the contractor and by DOE; this review should assess the adequacy, suitability, and effectiveness of the ISMS/EMS.
 The gap analysis will ascertain whether other provisions for this element are needed.